CIDR ranges in AWS and Azure

 and network +3

-IP of the primary CIDR is used for that CIDR as the DNS IP address however the network +2
+IP of the primary CIDR serves as the DNS IP address for that CIDR.
+However, the network +2

-IP is also reserved in each subnet, even though it won't always be the same IP as the CIDR DNS server IP.
-It gets even weirder when you consider that 169.254.169.253 exists as a mythical beast that responds to DNS queries within your VPCs as well.
+IP is also reserved in each subnet, even when it's not the same as the CIDR DNS server IP.
+Things get even stranger when you consider that 169.254.169.253 also exists as a magical address that responds to DNS queries within your VPCs.

 CIDR flexibility